Chenghuexin/Obsidian_backup/Paper/Data Analyze/Data pipeline components.md

 > [!NOTE] ## Definition : The process of data "flowing" between the starting point and the ending point
 > ### ETL
 > - Extract : Getting data from disparate source systems
-> - Transform : Moving data into staging area and transfering data format into
+> - Transform : Moving data into **staging area** and converting data format into a future usable format
+> - Load :

 # 4. Storage